Prince Alemayehu: In popular culture

 Alemayehu's life was the basis of the 2001 play Abyssinia that toured England in a production by Tiata Fahodzi.
 Written by Adewale Ajadi and directed by Femi Elufowoju Jr., it played in The Other Place in Stratford-upon-Avon, Southwark Playhouse and other regional theatres.

 The story of Alemayehu's life is told in the radio play I was a Stranger, by Peter Spafford, which was broadcast on BBC Radio 4 in May 2004.
 The role of Alemayehu was played by Chiwetel Ejiofor.

 The story of Alemayehu's life is also told in the book The Prince Who Walked with Lions by Elizabeth Laird (ISBN 978-0230752436) in March 2012.

 In December 2012, Alemayehu was featured in the BBC Radio 4 programme Great Lives, nominated by Ethiopian-British poet Lemn Sissay.
 Elizabeth Laird was the invited expert.

 Ethiopian filmmaker, Selam Bekele, reinterpreted Alemayehu's life in a short experimental film titled Prince of Nowhere.
 The film features an extended monologue and a closing melody by Ethiopian jazz artist, Meklit Hadero.
 Bekele's film screened throughout the United States in 2014 and 2015.

 In May 2015, Alemayehu's story was told by Sissay on an episode of BBC Radio 4's Lemn Sissay's Homecoming.

 The podcast, Stuff the British Stole, hosted by Marc Fennell, featured Prince Alemayehu's life and death, on the July 11, 2023 episode, The Unfinished Prince.

+The 2026 Spanish nonfiction book Arte secuestrado: Los mármoles del Partenón, el penacho de Moctezuma y otras historias ocultas de nuestros museos [Abducted Art: The Parthenon Marbles, Moctezuma's Headdress, and Other Hidden Stories from Our Museums] by Catharine Titi and Katia Fach Gómez (Península: ISBN 978-8411004381) discusses the life of Prince Alemayehu and the repatriation of his human remains.